 Contact a New York Rideshare Accident Lawyer

 If you were seriously injured in a rideshare accident in New York City, Hach & Rose, LLP can help.
-With over 100 years of combined legal experience, our New York Uber accident lawyers have the necessary knowledge and skills to help you seek a fair settlement or judgment.
+With over 100 years of combined legal experience, our New York Uber accident lawyers have the knowledge and skills to help you seek a fair settlement or judgment.

 Determining liability for a rideshare accident and navigating the insurance claims process can be complex and confusing for many accident victims.
 At Hach & Rose, LLP, we can make things easier by handling your claim for you while you concentrate on rebuilding your life.
 You can count on us to keep you updated and informed at every stage of the process.